bjbeasley/bjbeasley.github.io/index.md

 * Branching narrative system
 * Obstacle aware-AI for physics based single-thruster AI ships

-I also created the text and all of the graphics and art for the project.
+I also created the story and all of the graphics and art for the project.
 Including generative sprites made with [Processing](https://processing.org/).

 Download available on my [itch.io](https://bluellama.itch.io/starfall-chapter-1)